 Pablo Neruda, considered to be one of the greatest poets of the 20th Century, was born Ricardo Eliecer Neftalí Reyes Basoalto in Chile in 1904.
 Because his father didn’t approve of his poetry, he came up with a pen name, Pablo Neruda.
 His poems are widely loved, and he won the Nobel Prize for Literature in 1971.
 Gabriel García Márquez, a writer from Colombia and a fellow Nobel laureate, has called Neruda “the most important poet of the 20th century – in any language.”

 [Neruda died in Chile in 1973, less than two weeks after a U.S.-backed military coup replaced his close friend, the elected socialist Salvador Allende, with the brutal dictator Augusto Pinochet.
 In 2011 a Chilean judge ordered that an investigation be launched pursuant to suggestions that Neruda may have been poisoned by the Pinochet regime.
 On April 8, 2013, his remains were finally exhumed.
-While initial tests confirm he had advanced cancer, toxicology studies are still in progress in both the U.S. and in Spain to determine if he had been poisoned to death.]
+While initial tests confirm he had advanced cancer, toxicology studies about possible poisoning were inconclusive.
+Then in November of 2015, Chile’s government acknowledged that Neruda might have been killed by “a third party.”]

 This book for young children is just stunning.
 The way in which the words (both in Spanish and in English) weave around the page in bright vivid colors (illustrated in a folk-art style by Julie Paschkis), demonstrate how Neruda could make words flow from his pen in magical patterns evoking colors and seasons and animals and most of all, emotions.

 Neruda did not only write about pretty things.
 The conditions of the workers in Chile made him angry, and he fought on their behalf through his words.
 He had to leave Chile for a while to escape arrest, but returned after his Nobel Prize acceptance speech.